Simple Pan-Fried Pork Dumplings (Shortcut Method)

 In a large bowl, combine ground pork, cabbage, green onions, garlic, ginger, soy sauce, sesame oil, salt, and pepper.

 Mix gently until just combined.
-Do not overmix.
+Avoid overmixing to keep the filling tender.

 Assemble the Dumplings (Shortcut Method)